quishqa/qualR.py/README.md

 # qualR.py
-This is qualR package, python flavored
+This is [qualR](https://github.com/quishqa/qualR) package, python flavored.
+It will help you bring [CETESB QUALAR](https://cetesb.sp.gov.br/ar/qualar/) data to your python session.